 It’s that time.

-We’ve got their backpacks.
-Their crayons, glue sticks, and erasers.
-Their back-to-school clothes and tennis shoes.
+Kids are headed back to school.
+You’ve got their backpacks, crayons, glue sticks, and erasers.
+Their back-to-school clothes and tennis shoes are tucked in their closets.

-And while all of that is a necessary part of early elementary school, there’s something much more important.
+And while all of that is a necessary part of attending school outside of the home, there’s something much more important.

 Are their hearts ready?

-Thankfully, there are great teachers who love our kids and are passionate about guiding them in learning.
-My mom used to be one of them (until her retirement), so trust me when I say my desire to homeschool has nothing to do with a lack of appreciation for educators.
+Thankfully, there are still great teachers who love our kids and are passionate about guiding them in learning.
+My mom used to be one of them (until her retirement), so trust me when I say our choice to begin homeschool had nothing to do with a lack of appreciation for the good teachers out there.

-While I don’t worry about their teachers, I do often wonder about the impact made by other students on their little lives (and the impact they make on others too).
-Don’t think I want to shelter them from it.
-Effective interaction with others is too essential to every fiber of our beings for that.
+While their teachers may not be a concern, you may often wonder about the impact made by other students (and the impact they make on others too).
+Don’t think I homeschool because I want to shelter them from it.
+Effective interaction with others is too essential to our lives for that.

-No, I don’t want to keep them from it.
-But I do want to prepare them for it.
+No, we shouldn’t seek to keep our children from potentially problematic interactions.
+But we should want to prepare them for it.

-- I want to prepare them for the child who tries to convince them to do they things they shouldn’t.
+- Prepare them for the child who tries to convince them to do they things they shouldn’t.

 - For the child who’s sitting alone because no one else wants to be their friend.